 That’s the gift my grandfather gave.
 It was given him by his father, and was passed down to me.
 I hope to pass it to my children as well—sort of a gift that keeps on giving.

-About the Author: David Brugge is a Layman at Trinity where he serves as an Elder.
+About the Author: David Brugge is a Layman at Trinity where he serves on the church council.
 He attended St. Paul’s College High in Concordia, MO. and Concordia College in Seward, NE.
 He is the grandson of Victor Brugge who served as pastor at Trinity for twenty years.